 Nicholas II, Emperor or Russia, King of Poland and Grand Duke of Finland

 At his headquarters at the front, Nicholas received news of demonstrations in the capital and believed it was of little consequence, and he sent an order forbidding any more demonstrations or assemblies.
 Early Sunday morning, March 11, huge posters were plastered around Petrograd announcing that all demonstrations and assemblies would be dispersed and all those who were not back at their jobs Monday would be conscripted into the military and sent to the front.
-And, Sunday morning, a number of military regiments in combat gear appeared in the city.
+And on Sunday morning, a number of military regiments in combat gear appeared in the city.

 That Sunday, crowds filled the streets as they had the day before, and they tore down the government warnings.
 In the afternoon, a military unit – the Pavlovski Guard – fired into a group of demonstrators, killing forty or fifty and wounding others.
 Some soldiers who had been ordered to fire, fired into the air.
 Elsewhere more marchers were shot, but marchers continued to feel the power of their numbers.
 Where they were fired upon by police they chased the police away.
-The police in Petrograd numbered only about 3,500 – too few for any hope of controlling the people in the streets.
+The police in Petrograd numbered about 3,500 – too few for any hope of controlling the people in the streets.

-When Nicholas was told the extent of the disorders, he ordered troops at the front sent to Petrograd.
-In the early morning on Tuesday, Nicholas and his entourage boarded his blue and gold railway car, heading for the capital, where he intended to set matters right.
-In Petrograd on Tuesday, public buildings were set ablaze.
-And at the Kronstadt naval base, just outside the city, sailors were killing their officers.
-In Petrograd were wild celebrations and the sacking of mansions.
+Nicholas was told the extent of the disorders, and he ordered troops at the front sent to Petrograd.
+In the early morning on Tuesday, Nicholas and his entourage boarded his blue and gold railway car and headed for Petrograd, where he intended to set matters right.
+In Petrograd on Tuesday public buildings were set ablaze.
+Successful rebellion was inspiring more rebellion and disorder.
+At the Kronstadt naval base, just outside the city, sailors were killing their officers, and In Petrograd were wild celebrations and the sacking of mansions.

-Because of snow, some rural areas would not hear the news of the abdication for weeks, but in Russia's cities the news was accompanied by wild celebrations.
-People in these various cities created their own local soviets, and in the days ahead people flocked to these soviets seeking better working conditions, more pay, an eight-hour day and a union shop.
-The soviet in some communities created an armed militia that policed the streets.
+Because of the snow, some rural areas would not hear news of the abdication for weeks, but in Russia's cities the news was accompanied by wild celebrations.
+People in these various cities created their own local Soviets, and in the days ahead people flocked to these Soviets seeking better working conditions, more pay, an eight-hour day and a union shop.
+The Soviet in some communities created an armed militia that policed the streets.
 Soviets spread through the military, with some enlisted men calling for electing their own officers.

 When peasants in distant rural areas finally heard news of the tsar's abdication many believed they were free to confiscate land from the rich.
 And peasants in the army began deserting and rushing home to get in on the land grabbing.

 At his field headquarters, Nicholas wrote a message of good-bye to his "dearly beloved" troops.
 In late March the Provisional Government had Nicholas arrested at his headquarters and put on a train that took him to his palace just outside Petrograd.
 There Nicholas and his family were under house arrest, but they were pleased to be united again and began living in the comfort that his private wealth and servants made possible.